topcoder-platform/platform-ui/README.md

 ### nvm
 Use the node version manager [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to easily and safely manage the required version of NodeJS (aka, node).
 Download and install it per the instructions for your development operating system.
 Installing a version of node via `nvm` will also install `npm`.

+>**NOTE:** If the nvm command is not working it might be because the installation failed to update your paths variable properly.
+To try and fix this try installing nvm again using sudo.

 Once nvm is installed, run:

 >% nvm install <insert node version>